New Partition Identities From $C_{\ell}^{(1)}$-Modules: An algorithm for constructing admissible arrays of frequencies

 with fixed prescribed frequencies in the upper left corner of the matrix, depending on odd $w=2\ell+1$ or even $w=2\ell$.
 Here $j=w$ denotes the left column, and $j=1$ the right column.
 For $\ell=4$ we have matrices of the form

-For a frequency matrix (\ref{E:infinite matrix of frequencies}) we assume that there is finitely many non-zero elements $f_{ij}$ and we say that $F$ has a finite support.
+For a frequency matrix (\ref{E:infinite matrix of frequencies}) we assume that there are finitely many non-zero elements $f_{ij}$ and we say that $F$ has a finite support.
 We can write the matrix $F$ as an infinite sequence of rows

 Like in (\ref{E:construction for (k,0,0)-admissible compactly}), for a frequency matrix $F$ we have the associated {\it maxima matrix}

 defined for $i=0$ as

 and for $ i=1,2, \dots$ recursively like in (\ref{E:recursive relation for frequencies example}),